anthology-inc/at23-power-automate-workshop/README.md

 ![Screenshot of the Link variable step](screenshots/33.png)

-10. Repeate the above instructions to add a new `Initialize variabel` step below the `Link` variabe
+10. Repeat the above instructions to add a new `Initialize variable` step below the `Link` variable
 11. Enter `Name` in the `Name` field
 12. Select `string` in the `Type` field
-13. In the value field enter the follwing expression:
+13. In the value field enter the following expression:

 ```javascript
 concat(body('Get_Student_By_Id')['payload/data']['FirstName'],' ',body('Get_Student_By_Id')['payload/data']['LastName'])